 - any other local authority which would be appropriate to cooperate with in a particular set of circumstances (for example, another authority which is arranging care for a person in the home area);

-- NHS bodies in the authority’s area (including the primary care, CCGs, any hospital trusts and NHS England, where it commissions health care locally);
+- NHS bodies in the authority’s area (including primary care, Integrated Care Boards, any hospital trusts and NHS England, where it commissions health care locally);

 - local offices of the Department for Work and Pensions (such as Job Centre Plus);

 - police services in the local authority areas and prisons and probation services in the local area.